How to Calculate the Force Required for a Gas Strut

 If you wish to fix gas struts to a new application then please see our free design service.
 We can specify the correct gas struts, mounting locations and brackets for your application.
 As well as helping you to order a strut, we can also re-gas your old struts.

 Take a look at our supply of adjustable gas struts - they allow you to vent gas from the strut (lowering its force) once it has been mounted, until the exact force required is achieved.
 This is often a better option than using fixed force gas struts for a one-off application.
-See our adjustment instructions for further information.

 Gas Springs Lift Calculator